RasulGhatane/RasulGhatane/README.md

 - 🌱 Currently learning **Machine Learning and Data Science**
 - 🛠 Working on **Speak-Up**, a sign language detection project that brings communication to life on video calls.
-- 💬 Ask me about **Web Development** and **Creative Tech Solutions**
+- 💬 Ask me about **Web Development**
-- ⚡ Fun fact: **I'm also a jazz musician and a storyteller.** I weave words into stories and poems that transport you to other worlds.
+- ⚡ Fun fact: **I'm also a jazz musician and a writer.** I weave words into stories and poems that transport you to other worlds.

 ---